CZSK-MicroHacks/MicroHack-CAF-agents/challenges/user-agent/docs/03-connect-specialist-agents.md

 V Copilot Studiu potvrďte připojení.

 <img width="1155" height="791" alt="Potvrzení Foundry agenta v Copilot Studiu" src="https://github.com/user-attachments/assets/81795f1d-0941-4671-a3af-753de47b253f" />
+Popis: Wines Knowledge provides expert knowledge about wine as a product and cultural topic: food pairing, grape varietal characteristics, terroir, wine regions, vinification and aging, history, serving temperature, glassware, and tasting notes.
+Use for questions like:  "What pairs with grilled lamb?"
+"Tell me about Barolo" "Difference between Chablis and Californian Chardonnay" "What temperature to serve red wine at?"
+"What grapes grow in the Mikulov sub-region?"
+Do not use for questions about sales, pricing, volumes, or customers — that's Wine Analyst.

 Po dokončení byste měli v Copilot Studiu vidět dva připojené agenty.